Charles S. Bullock (Chairman Emeritus)

 KT has appeared in every New York Cabaret Convention since the inaugural event in 1989 at The Town Hall.
 Donald discovered her in a revue of the songs of Bart Howard (Mabel Mercer’s first pianist in the US and composer of Fly Me to the Moon) in 1988, directed by Buddy Barnes, a favorite accompanist of Mabel Mercer.
 KT starred annually at the Oak Room of New York’s Algonquin Hotel, and also at the Neue Galerie’s Café Sabarsky on Fifth Avenue.
 She appeared at the Kennedy Center in Washington DC with Brian Stokes Mitchell in “Broadway Today,” and is a regular at London’s newest cabaret Crazy Coqs.
 KT has headlined at Carnegie Hall, Town Hall, and The Caramoor Festival.
 She has also performed at The Spoleto Festival, The New York Historical Society, La Nouvelle Eve in Paris, The Chichester Festival in the U.K., and The Adelaide Festival in Australia.
 She also appeared as a guest star on Garrison Keillor’s “Prairie Home Companion.”
 KT has seven albums on the DRG label, including “Crazy World” (voted #1 in the vocals category of Tower Records’ Pulse Magazine), and “Live From Rainbow and Stars: The Songs of Bart Howard,” which won Backstage magazine’s Bistro Award.
 She was twice named one of the top 100 Irish Americans by Irish America magazine.
 On that note, KT is proud to be married to outstanding Irish American Steve Downey, President of the New York Browning Society.

-Rick Meadows has been involved with the Mabel Mercer Foundation for twenty-two years, working closely with his mentor, founder Donald Smith.
+Rick Meadows has been involved with the Mabel Mercer Foundation for twenty-five years, working closely with his mentor, founder Donald Smith.
 In his tenure Rick has stage managed twenty-one New York Cabaret Conventions as well as conventions in San Francisco, Chicago, Philadelphia, Palm Springs, and London.
 As a West Virginia music student (vocal major / piano minor) he graduated magna cum laude.
 Highlights from his twenty years as a performer include two Carnegie Hall appearances, performances at New York State Theater Lincoln Center, three shows at Papermill Playhouse, three Drama League Galas (Pierre Hotel), and several tours.
 Rick is a member of Actors Equity Association and IATSE unions.
 In addition to his post as the foundation’s managing director he’s worked for twenty-two years running behind the scenes on the Broadway production of “Chicago.”